taennan/use-fetch/docs/modifying-responses.md

 # Modifying Responses

-Responses received from api calls can be modified similar to how we are able to modify requests (see [here](docs-customizing-requests) for more info)
+Responses received from api calls can be modified similar to how we are able to modify requests (see [here](docs-customizing-requests) for more info on request transformation)

 Each transform function accepts the raw object to be modified and should return a new object with whatever changes you would like to have made to it